 What does the research say about work from home productivity?

 In a 2012 study, researchers found that working from home tends to have a negative impact on productivity related to “dull” tasks.
 However, the same study said that working from home can positively impact productivity when it comes to “creative” tasks.
 The difference?
 It all comes down to structure.

-In a less structured environment (e.g., working from home), all those distractions can easily pull our attention away from tasks we find dull or boring.
+In a less structured environment (e.g., working from home), all those distractions can easily pull our attention away from tasks we find dull or boring, which is one of the working from home disadvantages.
 On the other hand, it’s been shown that too much structure can impede creativity, which means that a relaxed work environment may boost productivity when it comes to creative work tasks.